A new life, a fresh start

 Fabulous fresh local food

 To keep our menus varied and relevant, we regularly poll residents on what they like to eat.
 We cook our food on site each day in our own kitchens using fruit, veg, meat and bread brought in fresh.
-Our birthday cakes are made by Rothley’s popular delicatessen, North’s.
+Our birthday cakes are made by our very chef, bought or made by Rothley’s popular delicatessen, North’s.
 From time to time, as a special treat, we enjoy cake and biscuits cooked by our own residents.

 Superb standards of care